tqtezos/stablecoin/docs/specification.md

 - Fails with `NOT_MASTER_MINTER` if the sender is not master minter.

-- Fails with `NOT_MINTER` if the argument is not an address of a minter.
+- Fails with `ADDR_NOT_MINTER` if the argument is not an address of a minter.

 #### **mint**